takesoo/obsidian/Clippings/GraphQL - Welcome.md

 ---
 AI summary: The GraphQL Ruby gem is a trusted tool for creating a self-documenting, strongly-typed API.
 Define your application with the GraphQL schema and run queries.
 The gem is used by GitHub, Shopify, Flexport, Chime, and Kickstarter.
-Created: Invalid date
 URL: https://graphql-ruby.org/
 ---
 ## Install the Gem